-- 4.3 The total amount of SPL available is 52 weeks, less the weeks spent by the child's mother on maternity leave (or the weeks in which the mother has been in receipt of SMP or MA if she is not entitled to maternity leave). - 4.4 If the employee is the mother, they cannot start SPL until after the compulsory maternity leave period, which lasts until two weeks after birth. - 4.5 If an employee is the child's father or the mother's partner, they should consider using their two weeks' paternity leave before taking SPL.
+- a) they must have at least 26 weeks' continuous employment at the end of the Qualifying Week, and still be employed by the Trust in the week before the leave is to be taken; - b) the other parent must have worked (in an employed or self-employed capacity) in at least 26 of the 66 weeks before the EWC and had average weekly earnings of at least £30 during 13 of those weeks; and - c) the employee and the other parent must give the necessary statutory notices and declarations as summarised below, including notice to end any maternity leave, statutory maternity pay (SMP) or maternity allowance (MA) periods. - 5.3 The total amount of SPL available is 52 weeks, less the weeks spent by the child's mother on maternity leave (or the weeks in which the mother has been in receipt of SMP or MA if she is not entitled to maternity leave). - 5.4 If the employee is the mother, they cannot return to work before the end of the compulsory 2 weeks of maternity leave following the birth.
+If the employee is adopting, the person claiming adoption pay must take at least 2 weeks of adoption leave. - 5.5 If an employee is the child's father or the mother's partner, they should consider using their two weeks' paternity leave before taking SPL.
 Once they start SPL they will lose any untaken paternity leave entitlement.
-SPL entitlement is additional to an employee's paternity leave entitlement. - 4.6 In the case of an adoption, the employee or their partner must qualify for statutory adoption leave and/or SAP and must take at least two weeks of adoption leave and/or pay.
+SPL entitlement is additional to an employee's paternity leave entitlement. - 5.6 In the case of an adoption, the employee or their partner must qualify for statutory adoption leave and/or SAP and must take at least two weeks of adoption leave and/or pay.

-5 Opting in to Shared Parental Leave and Pay
+6 Opting in to Shared Parental Leave and Pay

-Not less than eight weeks before the date the employee intends their SPL to start, the employee must give the Trust a written opt-in notice giving:

-- (a) their name and the name of the other parent; - (b) if they are the child's mother, the start and end dates of their maternity leave; - (c) if they are the child's father or the mother's partner, the start and end dates of the mother's maternity leave, or if she is not entitled to maternity leave, the start and end dates of any SMP or MA period; - (d) the total SPL available, which is 52 weeks minus the number of weeks' maternity leave, SMP/SAP or MA period taken or to be taken; - (e) how many weeks of the available SPL will be allocated to them and how many to the other parent (the allocation can be changed by giving the Trust a further written notice, and employees do not have to use their full allocation); - (f) if they are claiming statutory shared parental pay (ShPP), the total ShPP available, which is 39 weeks minus the number of weeks of the SMP/SAP or MA period taken or to be taken);
+- 6.1 Not less than eight weeks before the date the employee intends their SPL to start, the employee must give the Trust a written opt-in notice giving: - a) their name and the name of the other parent; - b) if they are the child's mother, the start and end dates of their maternity leave; - c) if they are the child's father or the mother's partner, the start and end dates of the mother's maternity leave, or if she is not entitled to maternity leave, the start and end dates of any SMP or MA period;